PyconUK/2016.pyconuk.org/content/sponsorship.md

 We couldn&rsquo;t run the conference without the generous support of our sponsors.
-In return, we will ensure that our your company is given exposure before, during, and after the conference, and we will work with you to ensure that you get exactly you&rsquo;re looking for out of sponsoring the conference.
+In return, we will ensure that our your company is given exposure before, during, and after the conference, and we will work with you so that you get exactly you&rsquo;re looking for out of sponsoring the conference.

 ## Benefits